Balzan F.C.

-Balzan Football Club is a Maltese professional football club from the village of Balzan that competes in the Maltese Challenge League, the second tier of Maltese football.
+Balzan Football Club is a Maltese professional football club from the village of Balzan that competes in the Maltese Premier League, the top tier of Maltese football.
 The club was founded as Balzan Youths in 1937 and played in the top division between 2010 and 2025.
 They were renamed Balzan FC in June 2012.

 Balzan has qualified for the UEFA Europa League for five consecutive seasons (2015–16 to 2019–20).
 The club finished as runners-up in the Maltese Premier League in the 2016–17 and 2017–18 seasons and were finalists of the 2015–16 Maltese FA Trophy, which they lost on penalties to Sliema Wanderers after a goalless draw in the regular time.
 In May 2019, the club finally won its first major honour, the 2018–19 Maltese FA Trophy, after defeating Valletta on penalties in the final.